Notifications

 Online survey

-Complete the online survey by February 17, 2026, to share your thoughts on what should be considered to modernize PIPA and its regulation.
+Albertans were able to complete an online survey between February 2 and February 17, 2026, to share thoughts on what should be considered to modernize PIPA and its regulation.

 • harmonization with other legislation